teklab-de/tekbase-image-server-upgrade/README.md

 # TekBASE - Image server upgrade
 ![TekBASE 8.X](https://img.shields.io/badge/TekBASE-8.X-green.svg) ![License GPL v3.0](https://img.shields.io/badge/License-GPL_v3.0-blue.svg)

 This script extends the image server and adds the new structures.
 To use the advanced image server you have to edit config.php from your TekBASE.
-More informations about TekBASE at [TekLab.de](https://teklab.de)
+TekBASE is a server management software for clans, communities and service providers with an online shop, billing system, and reminder system.
+More information at [TekLab.de](https://teklab.de)

 ## Installation
 ```